-- a A matter personal to a member of staff that is being considered by a meeting of the Finance and General Purposes committee OR the staffing sub-committee is subject to standing order 11. - b Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the chairman of the Council or, if he/she is not available, the vice-chairman of the Council or the CHariman of the Finance and General Purposes committee of long tern absence occasioned by illness or other reason and that person shall report such absence at its next appropriate meeting.
+- a A matter personal to a member of staff that is being considered by a meeting of the Fiancne and General Purposes committee or the staffing sub-committee is subject to standing order 11. - b Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the chair of Council, if they are not available, the vice-chair of Council, the Chair of the Finance and General Purposes Committee or Chair of staffing sub-committee of absence occasioned by illness or other reason and that person shall report such absence to the next appropriate meeting. - The chair of the staffing sub-committee shall conduct a review of the performance and annual appraisal of the work of the staff.
+The reviews and appraisal shall be reported in writing and are subject to approval by resolution the staffing sub-committee. - d Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff (or other members of staff) shall contact the chair of the Finance and General Purposes Committee or the chair or the staffing sub-committee in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the staffing sub-committee. - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by member of staff relates to the chair of the Finance and General Purposes committee or the chair of the staffing sub-committee, this shall be communicated to another member of the committee or sub-committee, which shall be reported back and progressed by resolution of the staffing sub-committee.

-- c Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff shall contact the chairman of the Finance and General Purpose committee or the staffing sub-committee or in his absence, the vice-chairman of the committee or sub-committee in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the Finance and General Purposes committee. - d Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by an employee relates to the chairman or vice-chairman of the Finance and General Purposes committee or staffing sub-committee, this shall be communicated to another member of the committee or the sub-committee, which shall be reported back and progressed by resolution. - e Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - f In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).
+- f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).